Volleyball (video game)

-is a volleyball video game developed by Pax Softnica and published by Nintendo.
-It was released for the Family Computer Disk System in Japan in 1986, and for the Nintendo Entertainment System in North America and Europe in 1987.
-It was originally released in 1986, and was re-released for the Wii Virtual Console in Europe on August 10, 2007, and in North America on August 21, 2007.
+is a 1986 volleyball video game developed by Nintendo and Pax Softnica and published by Nintendo for the Family Computer Disk System.
+It was ported to the Nintendo Entertainment System and released in North America and Europe in 1987.
+It is a remake of Pax Softnica's previous MSX game Attack Four.

+It was later re-released for the Wii's Virtual Console in Europe and North America in August 2007 as well as on Nintendo Classics in June 2018.

 Gameplay

 Volleyball is a sports video game that follows the rules of volleyball.
 The player controls a team of six players, three at the net and three in back.
 The player serves the ball into play by pressing the same button twice.

 The game is a six player-a-side volleyball simulation.
 Players can select teams to compete in either a men's or women's competition from the following countries: United States, Japan, China, Korea, Brazil, Soviet Union, Cuba, and Tunisia.